 Risks related to the Swiss Re corporate structure

 Swiss Re is a holding company, a legal entity separate and distinct from its subsidiaries, including Swiss Reinsurance Company Ltd. As a holding company with no operations of its own, Swiss Re is dependent upon dividends and other payments from Swiss Reinsurance Company Ltd and its other principal operating subsidiaries.
-The Group expects that, over time, its structure will continue to evolve, and in the future it may elect again (having accepted an equity investment within its Life Capital Business Unit from a third party) to partner with minority investors in or within one or more of the Group’s Business Units or sub-groups within its Business Units, which could alter historical approaches taken in respect of capital, liquidity, funding and/or dividends, as well as other governance matters, including strategy for such Business Unit or sub-group, or may elect otherwise to dispose of interests in Group businesses or portions thereof, or to grow through acquisitions.
+The Group expects that, over time, its structure will continue to evolve.
+In the future it may, for example, elect again (having accepted an equity investment within its Life Capital Business Unit from a third party) to partner with minority investors in or within one or more of the Group’s Business Units or sub-groups within its Business Units, which could alter historical approaches taken in respect of capital, liquidity, funding and/or dividends, as well as other governance matters, including strategy for such Business Unit or sub-group, or may elect otherwise to dispose of interests in Group businesses or portions thereof, or to grow through acquisitions.
 To the extent it undertakes acquisitions, it is subject to the risks inherent in acquiring and integrating new operations.